Docs

 1. Read the stack — Alien loads alien.ts and resolves all resources and their connections.

-2. Run toolchains — each function's code is compiled using the configured toolchain (TypeScript, Rust, etc.).
+2. Run toolchains — each worker's code is compiled using the configured toolchain (TypeScript, Rust, etc.).

-3. Package artifacts — build outputs are packaged into OCI container images, Lambda zips, or platform-specific formats.
+3. Package outputs — build outputs are packaged into container images or platform-specific runtime bundles.

 4. Write metadata — the stack definition, resource graph, and image references are recorded.